bbauska/meta-react-basics/README.md

 application needs and compute everything else on-demand.
 For example, if you're building a shopping list, you can store the items as an array in state.
-If you want to also display the number of items in the list, don't store the number of items as another state value---instead, read the length of your array.
+If you want to also display the number of items in the list, don't store the number of items as another state value--instead, read the length of your array.

 Now think of all of the pieces of data in this example application: